Close

 The programme is 12 months full-time or 24 months part-time.

-Full-time (12 months): Full-time students are expected to study approximately 40 hours per week including about 6-12 hours of synchronous learning per week during the teaching term.
-Live synchronous lectures and classes sessions usually take place Monday-Friday between 9.30am and 5pm in UK time.
-Students are also required to attend all live sessions, group work and undertake self-led study each week.
+Full-time (12 months): Full-time students are expected to study approximately 40 hours per week including about 6-12 hours of synchronous learning per week (2-3 hours each day) during the teaching term.
+Live synchronous lectures and class sessions usually take place Monday-Friday between 2 pm and 5 pm UTC.
+Students are also required to attend all live sessions, and group work and undertake self-led study each week.

 Sexual & Reproductive Health Policy and Programming